pradgad94/ai_meme_generator/README.md

 1. **`build`** — runs `npm ci` and `npm run build` to install dependencies and validate the frontend build.

 2. **`docker`** — after the build job succeeds, builds both Docker images via `compose.ci.yaml`.
 On pushes to `master`, the workflow logs into GHCR and publishes the images tagged with the Git commit SHA.

+### Published Images

+The CI workflow publishes commit-tagged container images to GitHub Container Registry:

+- `ghcr.io/pradgad94/meme-backend:<commit-sha>`
+- `ghcr.io/pradgad94/meme-frontend:<commit-sha>`

+Using the Git commit SHA as the image tag provides a direct mapping between a Docker image and the source code used to build it.

 ## Getting started